ethereum-alarm-clock/ethereum-alarm-clock/docs/transaction_request.rst

 passed.

-Retrieving the Donation
+Retrieving the Fee
 ^^^^^^^^^^^^^^^^^^^^^^^

-.. method:: TransactionRequest.sendDonation()
+.. method:: TransactionRequest.sendFee()

-This function will send the ``donationOwed`` value to the ``donationBenefactor``.
+This function will send the ``feeOwed`` value to the ``feeRecipient``.
 This is only callable after the execution window has passed.